-We all learned at an early age that eating fruits and vegetables were good for us.
-I remember my grandma saying, “Eat your carrots they are so good for your eyes.”
+We all learned at an early age that eating fruits and vegetables was good for us.
+I remember my grandma saying, “Eat your carrots.
+They are so good for your eyes.”
 Just like most people, I’ve also read and heard on the news different information from this study or that study about the health benefits of fruits and vegetables.

 But, it wasn’t until my husband had a heart attack that I actually took the time to find out more about the health benefits of eating fruits and vegetables.
-This, of course, led to a host of other questions which I am continually trying to find the latest answers to.
+This, of course, led to a host of other questions to which I am continually trying to find the latest answers.

 Health Benefits Of Fruits And Vegetables

 These days we have greater access to information about diets and healthy eating than ever before.
 However, this plethora of inconsistent information can create confusion about what is considered healthy.
 One thing that has remained consistent generation after generation – the key to any healthy diet is eating a variety of mostly plant-based foods.
 I don’t seem to have a problem eating a variety and enough whole grains, nuts, and seeds.
 However, for optimal health, I know I can be eating more fruits and vegetables.

 According to the CDC (Centers for Disease Control and Prevention), “Eating a diet high in fruits and vegetables is associated with a decreased risk of many chronic diseases, including heart disease, stroke, high blood pressure, diabetes, and some cancers.”
 In fact, every article I read about the health benefits of eating fruits and vegetables listed a decrease in these exact same chronic diseases.